+Our public relations program balances visual perceptions through art and the communicative perceptions to build relationships effectively.
 Public relations differs from marketing by focusing on the connections organizations make with those both inside and outside the business.
-This program balances visual perceptions through art and the communicative perceptions to build relationships effectively.
-Students will gain skills in creating digital art through graphic design and photography in addition to skills in creating effective messaging for an organization.
+By joining this major, you can expect to gain skills in creating digital art through graphic design and photography in addition to skills in creating effective messaging for an organization.

 A bachelor's degree in public relations can meet the entry-level requirements for careers in advertising, marketing, and public relations.